lightningWhite/SetupDevEnvironment/README.md

 commonly use.
 To use it, clone the repository to your local machine and run the `setupDevEnv.sh` bash script.
 This will replace the configuration files with those in this repository and then source those that need to be source.
 Then the environment will be all set up with just a few commands.
+Once the script has been run, it can be executed again and the most recently replaced settings can be restored.
+However, only the most recent settings can be restored.

+**Note:** Executable privileges will need to be added to the script for it to be run: `chmod +x setupDevEnv.sh`.
+Also, for the terminal to immediately reflect the .bashrc changes, run the sript like this: `. ./setupDevEnv.sh`

 Enjoy!

 ## Current Setup Configuration